ray2501/tcl-lmdb/README.md

 The command `dbi_handle put` store items into a database. -nodupdata may only be specified if the database was opened with -dupsort. -nooverwrite enter the new key/data pair only if the key does not already appear in the database.
+-append is given key/data pair to the end of the database.
+-appenddup as -append, but for sorted dup data.

 The command `dbi_handle del` delete items from a database.
 If the database supports sorted duplicates and the data parameter is "" (empty string),